An excellent critical examination of Jesus' resurrection

 But when they came to Jesus and saw that He was already dead, they did not break His legs.

 First the Jews did not need to ask.

 Second they would not have let Jesus be left out.

 Three even if he were dead the legs could have been broken so there would be no doubt and thus to add more insult.

 Four the Jews had a festival to think about not this nonsense.

 Five no other source says that about the Jews that they would even entertain asking such a thing!

-Mark, Matthew, and Luke omit any discussion about the “hundred pound weight” of myrrh and aloes being employed during the preparation of Jesus’s body or his burial.
+Mark, Matthew, and Luke omit any discussion about the hundred pound weight of myrrh and aloes being employed during the preparation of the corpse for its burial.